sjsucmpe272-fall21/PhisherMan/README.md

 Phishing campaigns are growing increasingly prevalent.
 A major form of action being taken to counteract these phishing campaigns are "education," in which companies dedicate time and resources to teach employees how to recognize a phishing attempt.
 In addition, active email filters are commonly used that filter against phishing as well spam and as maintaining DLP.

-However, even the most educated human can be fooled, and phishing often occurs outside of email.
+However, these are insufficient as even the most educated human can be fooled, and phishing often occurs outside of email.
 Most prominently, a common form of phishing are fake login pages wherein an attacker hosts a login page that is similar or identical to a legitimate site in effort to steal login credentials.
 For example, an attacker can host a fake Facebook login page at a domain like "facebook.help-supp0rtt.info" that harvests any credentials that a victim user attempts to enter.

 This project addresses this problem by providing a Chrome browser extension that scans webpages for phishing by providing navigated webpages into a trained phishing detection model and alerts the user if it detects a webpage to be a phishing page.